Startling Signs You’re Going to Die From Heart Complications

 When we think about signs that our heart is unhealthy, sudden chest pain is usually the first thing that comes to mind.
 As it turns out, there are many signs that you’re headed down the dark path of having heart complications.
-And many of these signs have nothing to do with your chest at all.
+And many of them have nothing to do with your chest at all.

 Here are the startling signs you could die from heart complications.